Nimzyow/node-code-challenge/QUESTIONS.md

 Answer: Any falsy value will result in d resorting to the default value of 5 which may not be the intention of the use.

-This could still be useful though in the context of interest, like in the following example:
+This could still be useful though in the context of finance, like in the following example:

 ```js
     function increaseInterestRate(d) {